buraksekili/tyk-docs/tyk-docs/content/tyk-on-prem/installation/kubernetes/helm-chart.md

 ## Introduction

 This is the preferred (and easiest) way to install Tyk Pro on Kubernetes.
-It will install Tyk in your Kubernetes cluster where you can add and manage APIs via the Tyk Kubernetes Operator or, as with a normal Tyk Pro Installation, via the Tyk Dashboard.
+It will install Tyk in your Kubernetes cluster where you can add and manage APIs via the *Tyk Operator* or, as with the usual *Tyk Self-managed* Installation, via the *Tyk Self-managed*.

 ## Tyk Licensing

-If you are evaluating Tyk on Kubernetes, [contact us](https://tyk.io/about/contact/) to obtain an temporary licence.
+If you are evaluating Tyk on Kubernetes, [contact us](https://tyk.io/about/contact/) to obtain a temporary licence.

-Tyk Pro Licenses allow for different numbers of Gateway nodes to connect to a single Dashboard instance.
+*Tyk Self-manged* licensing allow for different numbers of Gateway nodes to connect to a single Dashboard instance.
 Ensure that your Gateway pods will not scale beyond your license number by setting the Gateway resource kind to Deployment and setting the replica count to your license node limit.
 For example, use the following options for a single node license: `--set gateway.kind=Deployment --set gateway.replicaCount=1` in your `values.yaml` file.

 {{< note success >}}
 **Note**